tobiasjdcolvin/Full-Stack-Clicker/README.md

     1. Open the command interpreter as an Administrator.
 Then, If you haven't already, create the database directory by doing `cd C:\` and then `md "\data\db"`.
     2. Run mongod.exe by doing `C:\Program Files\MongoDB\Server\8.0\bin\mongod.exe" --dbpath="c:\data\db`.
     3. If done correctly, you should see `[initandlisten] waiting for connections`.
+8. Run `npm install mongoose` to install mongoose.
-8. Run `node server.js` within the **backend** directory.
+9. Run `node server.js` within the **backend** directory.
-9. Copy and paste the ip you got from starting the node server into your browser, this should bring you to index.html, which is the login page.
+10. Copy and paste the ip you got from starting the node server into your browser, this should bring you to index.html, which is the login page.
-10. You can initially login with the username "pointcollector" and email "pointcollector@gmail.com" for testing.
+11. You can initially login with the username "pointcollector" and email "pointcollector@gmail.com" for testing.
 Feel free to register and login with new usernames, this will add users to your local database.
-11. Monitor the database frequently and carefully using **mongosh** if you are working with it.
+12. Monitor the database frequently and carefully using **mongosh** if you are working with it.
 To do this, after you start up the database, run `mongosh mongodb://127.0.0.1/russ_clicker_db`.
 Additionally once you are in **mongosh**, `db.getCollection('userobjs').deleteMany({})` to delete all user documents in the userobjs collection is useful, `db.getCollection('userobjs').countDocuments()` for counting how many documents are in the userobjs collection is also useful.

 ## How To Contribute (For My Teammates):
 In short: make a seperate branch for whatever new feature you are building, then make a pull request to merge into main when the feature is fully implemented.